 If you need the perfect cozy fall dish, this One Pot Pumpkin Orzo is going to be your new obsession.
 OMG, this is so creamy.
 You’d never guess it’s dairy-free!
-Dinner is ready in 20 minutes.
+Dinner will be ready in 20 minutes.
 If you love one pot recipes, you’ll have to make One Pot Broccoli Cheddar Orzo and One Pot Pasta.
 Love pumpkin?
-Check out Vegan Pumpkin Bread and Pumpkin Tortellini Salad next.
+Make Vegan Pumpkin Bread, Pumpkin Tortellini Salad. and Creamy Pumpkin Pasta next.

 Why I Love This Recipe

 - Autumnal Flavor: This dish just tastes like a cozy fall hug in a bowl.
-The fresh sage, pumpkin puree, and butternut squash make it the perfect autumnal meal.
+The fresh sage, pumpkin puree, and butternut squash make it the perfect autumnal meal, same as Vegan Shepherd’s Pie.

 - One Pot: Who doesn’t love a recipe that’s made in one pot?
 Yes please to minimal clean-up!